dmbates/NLreg.jl/README.md

 abstract type.
 A instance of a model type is created from the values of any covariates in the model.

-## Example - the Michaelis-Menten model for enzyme kinetics
+## Example - a Michaelis-Menten fit

 In the
 [Michaelis-Menten model](http://en.wikipedia.org/wiki/Michaelis-Menten_kinetics)